goauthentik/authentik/website/docs/policies/index.md

 -   Minimum amount of symbols characters.
 -   Minimum length.
 -   Symbol charset (define which characters are counted as symbols).

+Starting with authentik 2022.11.0, the following checks can also be done with this policy:

+-   Check the password hash against the database of [Have I Been Pwned](https://haveibeenpwned.com/).
+Only the first 5 characters of the hashed password are transmitted, the rest is compared in authentik
+-   Check the password against the password complexity checker [zxcvbn](https://github.com/dropbox/zxcvbn), which detects weak password on various metrics.

 ## Reputation Policy